cjmet/WeatherKitty/README.md

 <b>`<weather-kitty-chart type="value" MaxDataPoints="value" pixelsPerDataPoint="value" trimData="value" width="value" height="value" noData="value">`</b>

-<small>NOTE: Charts may require a defined or contained size.
+<small>NOTE: Charts may require flex, grid, a defined size, or a contained size.
 Charts will attempt to size to their parent container.
-This can sometimes cause issues with dynamic undefined sizing.</small>
+This can sometimes cause issues with dynamic undefined sizing.
+This can include grid or flex all the way to the root.</small>

 ##### Type - <small>required</small>